pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 - When you use TiDB Lightning with TiCDC, note the following:

     - TiCDC cannot capture the data inserted in the physical import mode.

+- When you use TiDB Lightning with BR, note the following:

+    - When BR backs up snapshots of tables that are being imported by TiDB Lightning, it might result in inconsistent backup data for those tables.
+    - When BR backs up data using AWS EBS volume snapshots, TiDB Lightning might fail to import data.
+    - Point-in-time recovery (PITR) cannot back up data imported by TiDB Lightning.